Maud Reuterswärd

 Maud Reuterswärd, also Reuterswärd-Näsström, (19 February 1920 – 25 August 1980) was a Swedish author and radio presenter.

 Reuterswärd was born in Stockholm as the youngest of four siblings, to mother Elin Reuterswärd and father Gustaf Fredrik Achates Reuterswärd.
 Her father was the managing director of Tidningarnas Telegrambyrå, and later the head of the radio broadcaster AB Radiotjänst.

 Reuterswärd was trained as a kindergarten teacher before she joined AB Radiotjänst, later named Sveriges Radio, at age 24.
 There, she became an editor with the culture, literature, and art departments.
 She hosted the radio program "Almanackan", as well as the program "Endast mamma är vaken" (Only Mother is Awake), which was broadcast the night before Christmas Eve each year from 1947 to 1971.
 In addition to broadcasting, she worked as a radio journalist and producer.
 She received much attention for a radio program recorded during the birth of her son.

 Her writing career began in 1962, when her debut short story collection Solvända was published.
 She wrote children's and young adult books, many of them focused on portraying girlhood or dysfunctional mother-daughter relationships.
-She wrote the book Dagar med Knubbe in 1970, and later created a children's television series with the same name based off of the book.
+She wrote the book Dagar med Knubbe in 1970, and later created a children's television series with the same name based on the book.

 In 1980 she was posthumously awarded the Astrid Lindgren Prize for her writing in children's literature.